ibm-cloud-docs/sap-netweaver-power/sap-power-considerations.md

   * OS update server.
 You can use publicly available AIX SUMA or SUSE update repositories, or use your own AIX NIM or SUSE RMT servers.
   * Time server.
 You can use a publicly available time server or use your own private time server.
   * Jump host.
-Depending on customer requirements and network connectivity, the jump host can be a {{site.data.keyword.powerSys_notm}} in the {{site.data.keyword.cloud_notm}} classic environment or in an on-premises network.
+Depending on your requirements and network connectivity, the jump host can be another {{site.data.keyword.powerSys_notm}}, a server in the {{site.data.keyword.cloud_notm}} classic environment, or a server in an on-premises network.
   * Other management systems such as Network File System (NFS), backup, proxy, firewall, and VPN servers can also be a {{site.data.keyword.powerSys_notm}} or in the {{site.data.keyword.cloud_notm}} classic environment, depending on network connectivity.

 ## Hybrid setups